On The Decoding Error Weight of One or Two Deletion Channels: The -Deletion Channel

 Furthermore, if $N(r)$, for $1\leq r\leq n$ denotes the number of codewords in $\cC$ in which the length of their maximal run is $r$, then $\tau(\cC) = \frac{\sum_{r=1}^{n}r\cdot N(r)}{|\cC|}$.
 We are now ready to present a lower bound on the expected normalized distance of the embedding number decoder. \begin{lemma} The expected normalized distance of the embedding number decoder $\cD_{\mathrm{EN}}$ satisfies

 \end{lemma}

 \begin{IEEEproof} Let $\mathcal{C}_r \subseteq \cC$ be the subset of codewords with maximal run length of $r$, and let its size be denoted by $N(r)$.
-For any codeword $\bfc$, any deletion outside of the first run of maximal length will result in a decoding failure.
+For any codeword $\bfc$, since the decoder $\cD_{EN}$ prolongs the first run of maximal length, any deletion error that occurs outside of the first run of maximal length will result in a decoding failure.
 Since the sum is equivalent to counting the indices in $\bfc$ in which a deletion will result in a decoding failure (and normalizing it by $n$), using Lemma~\ref{Lem:ENerror1} we get that for every $ \bfc \in \mathcal{C}_r$,

 and the expected normalized distance becomes

 \end{IEEEproof}

 For the special case of $\cC = \Sigma_2^n$, the next claim is proved in Appendix~\ref{app:A}. \begin{claim} For all $n\geq 1$ it holds that $\tau(\Sigma_2^n) \leq 2\log_2(n)$. \end{claim}